notbd/SimpleHaptics/README.md

 ### Basic Usage

-- The quickest way to generate haptic feedback by invoking a task:
+- `generateTask(_:)` is the most common way to quickly generate haptics in a synchronous context:

 ```swift
 // in a synchronous context